equinor/tagreader-python/README.md

 ## Introduction ##

-pytagreader is a Python package for reading trend data from the OSIsoft PI and Aspen IP21 IMS systems. pytagreader is intended to be easy to use, and present as similar as possible interfaces to the backend historians.
+Tagreader is a Python package for reading trend data from the OSIsoft PI and Aspen IP21 IMS systems.
+Tagreader is intended to be easy to use, and present as similar as possible interfaces to the backend historians.

 Queries are performed using ODBC and proprietary drivers from Aspen and OSIsoft, but code has been structured in such a way as to allow for other interfaces, e.g. REST APIs, in the future.

-pytagreader is based on Pandas for Python, and uses the HDF5 file format to cache results.
+Tagreader is based on Pandas for Python, and uses the HDF5 file format to cache results.

 ## Requirements ##